Updated: October 15, 2020

 Green Bay Packers Hall of Fame

-The Green Bay Packers Hall of Fame will be reopening to the public on Monday, June 29 with restrictions in place.
+The Green Bay Packers Hall of Fame is open with restrictions in place.
 Guests are asked to buy their tickets online to schedule a time for their visit.
 There will be limited capacities so guests will have 1.5 hours to complete the Hall of Fame in order to maintain capacities and allow more guests to visit.
-The hours are adjusting to 10 am 5 pm daily for the time being.
+The hours are adjusting to 10 a.m. to 5 p.m. daily for the time being.
 Guests are required to wear masks.
-Stadium tours will remain closed until further notice.
+Stadium field tours are now available through online reservations.
+Tours will be 15 minutes in duration starting at 10:30 a.m. to 4:45 p.m.
+Guests will be taken out to bowl of Lambeau Field to view the field.
+Field-level access and tunnel access is not available.

 Heritage Hill State Park